Creating Containers with the Auto Packager

 - To view the contents of the Container, click 'Open Package'.

-- Click Edit this Package to modify the contents of the package or to change the name, description and initial executable in the Container.
+- If changes need to be made, click Edit this Package to modify the contents of the package or to change the name, description and initial executable in the Container.

 - When you have finished, click the Window's 'X' to close the Auto Packager.